elsassph/haxe-modular/readme.md

 		var foo = 42;
 		untyped window.something = function() {...}

-		// this line will go in the module containing MyComponent MyComponent.doSomething();
+		// these lines will go in the bundle containing MyComponent MyComponent.doSomething();
+		if (...)
+MyComponent.anotherThing();

-		// this line will go in the module containing OtherComponent OtherComponent.someProp = 42;
+		// this line will go in the bundle containing OtherComponent OtherComponent.someProp = 42;
 	}
 	...